Returning to the Workplace

 Risk to productivity – some employees may miss structure and motivation

-Distraction – while working during a lockdown, there may be children to be home schooled or cared for and other vulnerable family members.
+Distraction – while working during a lockdown, there may be children to be homeschooled or cared for and other vulnerable family members.

-So, it is important for us to remember the pros and cons above and maybe find a middle ground somewhere, before work life returns to some kind of normality.
+So, it is important for us to remember the pros and cons above and maybe find a middle ground somewhere before work-life returns to some kind of normality.
 Many employees and companies may already be considering that the future of office type work will be a type of hybrid, with the option to work from home and from an office, a balance of both worlds perhaps?

 Bringing employees back to work after such a long time will definitely need some kind of support process from employers.
 Not only may employees be nervous about the health risks, but there are many other factors to consider too.

 The pandemic will have a long-term societal impact, both in and out of work.
 Changes in the way interact socially will require many standard practices to be re-evaluated and revised.
-These changes will require accommodation and leeway for employees with the most significant concerns, those with the greatest illness risks and those may be working in the highest risk work environments.
+These changes will require accommodation and leeway for employees with the most significant concerns, those with the greatest illness risks and those who may be working in the highest risk work environments.
 Similar to returning to work after injury or long-term illness, it is important that employers maintain uniform and fair treatment, while also being considerate to all other employees.
-In order to do this, employers will need to involve more that just one stakeholder in this process.
+In order to do this, employers will need to involve more than just one stakeholder in this process.

 A successful reopening of the workplace will require significant changes to company health and safety policies and practices, to help show flexibility to every employee.
-Employers will need to understand the how stress and social disruption is being experiences at all levels of society.
+Employers will need to understand how stress and social disruption is being experiences at all levels of society.

 There is no doubt that the past year has made everyone review their life, especially their work life.
 For some, it has created great clarity on what they want and what they don’t want and what they want to go back to.
-If the last year has taught us anything, it has taught us to pivot and see the positives that come from that complete turn around and for some, we have embraced it.
+If the last year has taught us anything, it has taught us to pivot and see the positives that come from that complete turnaround and for some, we have embraced it.

 Firstly, employers need to acknowledge the challenges that employees have undergone over the last year.
 Employee have been supporting children in online schooling, working from home, caring for other family members, limiting social contact with friends and loved ones, wearing masks, being careful and trying to keep themselves and their family healthy.
 It has been and still is, relentless, with no break from numbers and barrage of negative news.